 203. Ross San Miguel 4/5.
 3 1/4", 4/5 wt reel.
 5.9 oz., with backing in place, 6.1 oz., RH/LH retrieve, "flower petal" design spool, latest version first emerging 20 years ago and improved for mechanics and structural engineering.
 Silent retrieve; lovely purr in drag mode and unequivocally one of the finest performing reels made today.
 Features highly polished anodized black finish, contoured textured handle, and rear mounted easy access large drag knob -- soft enough to protect light tippets; strong enough to stop a train!
 Holds WF 5 line and 75 yds backing; WF 4 and 90 yds backing.
 Current retail price for this mint condition reel with original case is $650.
 Lowest price observed, $595.
 This example, mint condition with case $450.
 Sold

 204. Bauer M4.
 4" Large Arbor 7/8/9/ Wt. big game reel; capacity for WF8F line and 200 yds.
 20#.
-Currently LHW but believe reversible.
+Can also accommodate 9 wt lines with ease.
+Made between 1998 and 2005.
+Discontinued for more high tech appearing reels.
+But still functions as the current models for use and for spool removal.
+Currently LHW but reversible.
 Star drag to the perforated front spool, black anodized finish, solid back plate, contoured rosewood handle, silent retrieve, subtle click drag mode.
 One of the finest big game reels still made in Ashland, OR but shrewdly bought by the Winston Rod Company in 2016.
 Expressed by observers as the finest combination of rod to reel enterprises yet seen.
 With unknown sinking line, and save about imperceptible mounting mars to the foot ends, perfect condition with original red and black neoprene case.
 A virtual steal at $225.

 205. Orvis EXR Presentation II.
 STH reel made in Argentina expressly as the presentation reel for Orvis for a too short period of time.
 One of the most underappreciated, best functioning, nicest looking reels that Orvis ever contracted.
 Soft anodized black finish, contoured handle, counterweighted spool, perforated front and back plates and rim mounted drag knob a la Hardy Lightweights.
 The II is a perfect 4 Wt. reel with an amazing full range click drag that performs as a disc drag for its superb engineering.
 LH/RH capable.
 Now set for LHW.
 Those who know this reel understand its capability, structural integrity and cosmetic perfection.
 A fabulous reel for both graphite and bamboo rods.
 Minor mounting mars to the foot ends, spare spool (with an insignificant bump to a very localized spot on its rim).
 This is the more desirable version with palming ability.
 In its original Orvis case and pouch for its spare spool. $225.
 Sold